neuralvis/elpa-mirror/melpa/overcast-theme-readme.txt

-    A dark but vibrant color theme for Emacs.
+    A dark but vibrant color theme.

  Overview of features: